openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
 - Train your own model with machine learning tools

 This guide uses OpenVINO Model Downloader to get pre-trained models.
-You can use one of the following commands to find a model (replace `<models_dir>` with the directory to download the model to and `<model_name>` with the name of the model):
+You can use one of the following commands to find a model:

-* List the models available in the downloader
+* List the models available in the downloader.
   ``` sh
      omz_info_dumper --print_all
   ```

-* Use `grep` to list models that have a specific name pattern (e.g. `ssd-mobilenet`, `yolo`)
+* Use `grep` to list models that have a specific name pattern (e.g. `ssd-mobilenet`, `yolo`).
+Replace `<model_name>` with the name of the model.
   ``` sh
      omz_info_dumper --print_all | grep <model_name>
   ```

 * Use Model Downloader to download models.
+Replace `<models_dir>` with the directory to download the model to and `<model_name>` with the name of the model.

   ``` sh
      omz_downloader --name <model_name> --output_dir <models_dir>